reactioncommerce/reaction-docs/developer/packages/search.md

 The `ui-search` package implements the client-side elements of search - a UI interface, and a subscription to the SearchResults publication created by the search-mongo package.

+To subscribe to the SearchResults publication, you must provide the collection you wish to search (currently only `products`, `accounts` & `orders` are coming soon), the search term (`searchQuery`), and optionally the `facets` you wish to filter by.

+Typing in the input field updates the search term by changing the `searchQuery` variable.
+Updates are sent on every keypress.
+Clicking on a tag adds that tags `_id` into an array, referred to in the code as `facets`.
+Clicking a second time removes the tag from the array.

+`this.subscribe("SearchResults", "products", searchQuery, facets);`

 Aside from the search icon in Reaction's default navigation bar, all of search is contained inside a full-screen modal window, which appears on-click of the referenced search icon.

 Search is performed in a keyword and filter manner: users will use the traditional input field to search for a keyword, and once results are found, they will be displayed, with all tags associated with the returned products displayed directly below the input.